Reggie Rucker: Cleveland Browns

-Personal life
+Post-playing career

 Rucker has been a part of the Cleveland media since his retirement.
 He was a color analyst for the Cleveland Indians baseball team from 1982 to 1984.
 He also served as an analyst for NBC's NFL coverage from 1983 to 1988.
-Rucker attracted ridicule when he claimed during a 1984 NBC broadcast (Cleveland vs Cincinnati) that he had dinner the night before with Bengals coach Sam Wyche and had done an interview with the coach; Wyche later stated he did not have dinner with Rucker while also calling him a "blatant liar."
-Rucker later admitted he had made up the dinner and interview.
-This incident tarnished his broadcasting career, and Rucker gradually slid down the broadcasting hierarchy, until he was relegated to only the least important games each week, with no hope of recovering his once burgeoning post-playing career, and eventually left TV broadcasting in 1988.

 He hosted a nightly sports talk show on WKNR AM 1220 in the early 1990s.
 After a hiatus, Rucker returned to the Cleveland airwaves as a football analyst for WEWS Channel 5 covering the Browns and the Ohio State Buckeyes since 2004.

 Rucker’s son, Derek, played professional basketball in Australia, England and the Philippines.

+Controversies

+Rucker attracted ridicule when he claimed during a 1984 NBC broadcast (Cleveland vs Cincinnati) that he had dinner the night before with Bengals coach Sam Wyche and had done an interview with the coach; Wyche later stated he did not have dinner with Rucker while also calling him a "blatant liar."
+Rucker later admitted he had made up the dinner and interview.
+This incident tarnished his reputation, and Rucker gradually slid down the broadcasting hierarchy, until he was relegated to only the least important games each week.
+With no hope of recovering his once burgeoning post-playing career, he left NBC in 1988.

 In August 2016, Rucker was sentenced to 21 months in prison for embezzling money from the Cleveland Peacemakers Alliance and other nonprofits.
 He was released in May 2018, and filed for Chapter 7 bankruptcy in November 2018.